fusefactory/JavaLibCms/README.md

-## USAGE: Model attribute transformers for creating a link between a single data value and
+## USAGE: Model attribute transformers for creating a link between a single data value and a view object

 In the example below, a model instance functions as data-source for the some custom documentView object.
 The transformAttribute method immediately runs the given lambda with the current value of the "title" attribute (only if there is one) and also runs the lambda for every new value when the attribute is updated in the future (until the transformer is remove).
 This essentially creates a link between the data source and the